 After the course, the student should be able to:

-- Evaluate the architecture maturity, governance and strategy in an enterprise.
+- Use frameworks to evaluate the architecture maturity and governance for an enterprise.

-- Critically reflect on enterprise architecture as an approach to digital innovation and management.
+- Reflect on the role of an Enterprise Architect in relation to digital transformation, innovation and management.

 The course literature is published in the course page in LearnIT.